Defense carries Titans past Rams 28-16 for 5th straight win

 Los Angeles, the NFL’s least-penalized team, also got flagged 12 times for 115 yards — the most yards in McVay’s career.

-”We have to play cleaner football,” McVay said. ”I want to see what we learn from our response.
-The last time we had a setback, I liked how we responded. … A lot of things happened tonight that are uncharacteristic of us.
-I liked the way our guys competed to the end and showed their resilience.”
+“We have to play cleaner football,” McVay said.
+“I want to see what we learn from our response.
+The last time we had a setback, I liked how we responded. … A lot of things happened tonight that are uncharacteristic of us.”

-Aaron Donald was whistled for roughing the passer while Tannehill was throwing the ball away on third down with five minutes to play.
-The call extended a drive that ended in Peterson’s 6-yard run for his 119th career rushing TD and 125th total touchdowns, tying him with Walter Payton for 11th-most in NFL history.

-”I felt like we knew what to expect,” Donald said. ”They stuck with their game plan, with running and play-action.
-Just a different back in there.”

-Stafford got rolling to start in the second half, but Los Angeles had a touchdown taken off the board on its opening drive when officials ruled Tyler Higbee’s toe had gone out of bounds before his scoring catch on third down.
+Los Angeles had a touchdown taken off the board to begin the second half when officials ruled Tyler Higbee’s toe had gone out of bounds before his scoring catch.
 The Rams kicked a field goal instead.

 INJURED